algorithmiaio/dev-center/_pages/algorithm-development/languages/python.md

 This guide won't depend on any external dependencies so you can close the dependencies window.

-**Note:** If you do add dependencies, you will still need to import those packages via the import statement to your algorithm file as you would do for any Python script.
+If you do add dependencies, you will still need to import those packages via the import statement to your algorithm file as you would do for any Python script.
+{: .notice-info}

 For example, to make use of numpy, you would include the line: